-On March 8, 2012, the Company's Board of Directors approved a 1-for-9.08 reverse stock split of the Company's common stock and Series A, B C, D and E convertible preferred stock.
-The reverse stock split will be consummated prior to the effective date of this registration statement.
-Upon the effectiveness of the reverse stock split, (i) every 9.08 shares of authorized, issued and outstanding common stock will be decreased to one share of authorized, issued and outstanding common stock, (ii) every 9.08 shares of authorized, issued and outstanding convertible preferred stock will be decreased to one share of authorized, issued and outstanding convertible preferred stock will be decreased to one share of authorized, issued and outstanding convertible preferred stock will be proportionated to purchase common stock is exercisable will be proportionally decreased on a 1-for-9.08 basis, (iv) the number of shares of convertible preferred stock into which each outstanding warrant to purchase convertible preferred stock is exercisable will be proportionately decreased on a 1-for-9.08 basis, (v) the number of shares of common stock issuable upon conversion of each convertible note (including shares issuable related to paid-in-kind interest) will be proportionately decreased on a 1-for-9.08 basis, and (vi) all share prices and exercise prices will be proportionately increased on a 9.08-for-1 basis.
+On March 23, 2012, the Company effected a 1-for-9.08 reverse stock split of the Company's common stock and Series A, B, C, D and E convertible preferred stock.
+As a result of the reverse stock split, (i) every 9.08 shares of authorized, issued and outstanding common stock was decreased to one share of authorized, issued and outstanding convertible preferred stock, (ii) every 9.08 shares of authorized, issued and outstanding convertible preferred stock, (iii) the number of shares of common stock into which each outstanding warrant or option to purchase common stock is exercisable was proportionally decreased on a 1-for-9.08 basis, (iv) the number of shares of convertible preferred stock into which each outstanding warrant to purchase convertible preferred stock is exercisable was proportionately decreased on a 1-for-9.08 basis, (v) the number of shares of convertible preferred stock into which each outstanding warrant to purchase convertible preferred stock is exercisable was proportionately decreased on a 1-for-9.08 basis, (v) the number of shares of common stock issuable upon conversion of each convertible note (including shares issuable related to paid-in-kind interest) was proportionately decreased on a 1-for-9.08 basis, and (vi) all share prices and exercise prices were proportionately increased.
 All of the share numbers, share prices, and exercise prices have been adjusted within these consolidated financial statements, on a retroactive basis, to reflect this 1-for-9.08 reverse stock split.